UPPMAX/HPC-python/docs/day2/matplotlib-intro.rst

          Names marked by a trailing (E) are extensions provided by another module.

       The output is misleading in that matplotlib/3.8.2-cpeGNU-23.12 is the module that provides matplotlib/3.8.2 as an extension, so there is really only that one option.
-This version requires Python 3.11.x, which means it does not work with the default PDC module and its associated default Python version.
-You will need to pre-load cpe/2x.xx, PDCOLD/2x.xx, python/3.11.x, and if possible, miniconda3 to provide Numpy and Scipy.
+This version requires Python 3.11.x, which on Dardel is best provided by ``cray-python/3.11.5`` and ``cray-python/3.11.7`` (both of which include NumPy, SciPy, and mpi4py).
+This matplotlib version also requires preloading PDC/23.12.

+      After importing matplotlib, you need to set ``matplotlib.use('TkAgg')`` in your script or at the Python prompt in order to view your plots, and call ``plot.show()`` explicitly to make the display window appear.

 Controlling the Display